 The active full backup resets the backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file and its subsequent incremental backup files remain on the disk.
-After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent for Linux automatically deletes the previous backup chain.
-To learn more, see Retention Policy for Active Full Backups.
+After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent automatically deletes the previous backup chain.
+To learn more, see Retention Job for Active Full Backups.

 You can create active full backups manually or schedule a backup job to create active full backups periodically.
 To do this, you can use the Veeam Agent for Linux control panel or command line interface.

 - To learn how to configure active full backup schedule and create active full backups with the Veeam Agent for Linux control panel, see Active Full Backup Settings and Starting Backup Job from Control Panel.